 As a general rule, a foreigner who wishes to become a naturalised Mexican national must prove that he or she has resided in Mexico for at least the last five years immediately prior to the date of his or her application, except in the following cases:

 If the persons invested with parental authority have not applied for the naturalisation of their adoptees or the minors, the latter may do so for one year after they reach adulthood, pursuant to the terms mentioned above.

 Trusts may be settled for minors and adults with disabilities.
 These trusts will be handled by the person in charge of the child’s or adult’s guardianship/custody.

 Mexico has both custody and guardianship figures that could apply depending on the particular case at hand.
 In either case, an interdiction trial could take place, in cases where a minor’s or a disabled adult's custody needs to be ruled over.

-If they are no longer alive, or are not capable of undertaking the custody of the child, according to Mexico City's civil code the custody will then pass on to the child's grandparents.
-If the child were to be orphaned of grandparents as well, a civil law judge shall determine who is to have custody of the child.
+If they are no longer alive, or are not capable of undertaking the custody of the child, according to Mexico City's civil code custody will then pass on to the child's grandparents.
+If the child were to lose its grandparents as well, a civil law judge would determine who was to have custody of the child.

-A trial is necessary in Judicially Appointed and Legitimate Guardianships.
-These trials take place before a civil judge who, depending on the kind of guardianship in play, shall establish a guardian for the minor or the incapable adult.
+A trial is necessary in judicially appointed and legitimate guardianships.
+These trials take place before a civil judge who, depending on the kind of guardianship in question, shall establish a guardian for the minor or the incapable adult.
 There are several types of guardianship, such as precautionary guardianship, testamentary guardianship, legitimate minor guardianship, legitimate adult guardianship and judicially appointed guardianship.

-Trusts, foundations and long-term investments have been set up in order to assure the financial stability of the elder.
+Trusts, foundations and long-term investments have been set up in order to assure the financial stability of the elderly in Mexico.

 From a tax perspective, Mexico has pension plans that economically assist individuals over the age of 65 – any contributions made to this kind of fund are deductible and the funds received when the requirements are met are not subject to income tax.